halilkarp/discord-modular-bot/README.md

   - `module` → one of the available module names
   - `role` → target log channel (required for `"set"`)

-These commands write log channel/operator configuration to the database.
+This command writes log channel configuration to the database.
 Other modules (like `impersonation`) use this configuration through the core logger.

 ## Logging System

-Logging is handled as a concern in `src/core`:
+Logging is handled centrally in src/core:

-- `core/logConfig.js` — stores and retrieves module log channel mappings in SQLite
+- core/logConfig.js — stores module → channel mapping

+- core/logger.js — unified interface for sending logs

-- `core/logger.js` — takes a module name + guild and sends log messages to the configured channel
+- events/moduleLog.js — dispatches log events to the correct channels

-Example usage in the impersonation command:
+Modules call it like:

 ```
   await logger.sendLogMessage(interaction.user,
     interaction.guildId,
     "impersonation",
-     {customEmbeds : [embed] } -- allows for custom embeds or a default one if left empty
+     {customEmbeds : [embed] } // allows for custom embeds or a default one if left empty

 ```
 If no log channel is set for a module/guild, the logger fails gracefully and prints a warning instead of breaking the command.